Over two years after being diagnosed with irritable bowel syndrome (IBS), I have finally discovered how to keep my IBS symptoms at bay.

-However, it did seem that my ulcerative colitis had been effectively treated within a month of commencing mesalazine.
-And at that time, I had residual symptoms which I attributed to IBS.
-These symptoms seem to improve after I started taking medications for IBS (Liblan and amitriptyline), though their amelioration could also have been an extension of the clinical improvement of my UC.
+However, my ulcerative colitis had responded to treatment with mesalazine.
+And I had residual symptoms, which I attributed to IBS.
+These symptoms seemed to improve after I started taking medications for IBS (Liblan and amitriptyline).
+However, their amelioration could also have been an extension of the clinical improvement of my UC.

 My Strategy to Cope With Irritable Bowel Syndrome

 Below, I’ll outline my strategy for dealing with IBS.

 - I optimized the routine below after many months of trial and error.
 In applying the Plan-Do-Study-Act (PDSA) cycle, I carefully documented the results of all the small (and large) tests of change in a diary.
 IBS is highly heterogeneous in terms of pathogenesis and clinical manifestations.
 It is unlikely that another IBS patient who follows what I do to a tee will have the best possible results.

 - I made the changes carefully and gradually.
 Anyone who tries doing what I do in a short period, say, a few months, may cause unintentional harm to themselves.
 If unsure, please consult your doctor before drastically changing your daily routine.

 - A team of healthcare professionals, including highly experienced specialist consultants, monitors my progress.
 For example, I have regularly seen my gastroenterologist in his outpatient clinic, and I have had blood tests (among other investigations) done periodically.
 I recommend the same for anyone considering emulating the changes I made.

 - This regimen works when I am home and not traveling.
 I set my meal and exercise times around the project’s schedule when I’m on the road.
 While away from home, my diet and exercise usually involve quite elaborate planning and some compromise.